 #2 – RAM

 Planning on going as a cute red devil?
 Put a technical spin on it.
 As we all know, the horns on the devil were inspired by the horns of a ram, so why not go as RAM?
-Paint a sheet of hobby board green, tack a sweet gold belt down the side for the contacts, and cut up some black foam to be your memory chips.
+Paint your face and a sheet of hobby board green, tack a sweet gold belt down the side for the contacts, and cut up some black foam to be your memory chips.
 Get some of those huge staples for miscellaneous soldered bits.

 #3 – Net Neutrality